-Bidets are a standard in many homes in most parts of the world including South America, Europe, Asia, and the Middle East.
-However, they are still an unknown for a majority of North Americans, many who have never tried one, aren’t sure what they are used for or have concerns based on common myths about bidets.
+What is a Bidet?
+They are a standard in many homes in most parts of the world including South America, Europe, Asia, and the Middle East.
+However, they are still an unknown for a majority of North Americans, many who have never tried one, aren’t sure what they are used for or have concerns based on common myths.

 A bidet is a plumbing fixture used for washing the genital and anal area, providing a warm water wash rather then just using dry toilet paper.
 Here are five common myths you may have heard about bidets and the truth behind the benefits and effects of using a bidet.

-Myth 1: Toilet paper is just as good as a bidet.
+Myth 1: Toilet paper is just as good.

 The use of just dry toilet paper doesn’t provide the same level of cleanliness with residue usually left on the skin after wiping.
 This can lead to skin irritations and infections and can be extremely painful for those dealing with other conditions specific to that area.
 The spray of a bidet provides a gentle water-based wash that removes any residue on the skin and provides a much deeper clean then using toilet paper.